MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/fin-ops/get-started/quality-updates.md

 ## What you need to know

 - Proactive quality updates are applied on a monthly basis.
-- Microsoft will apply proactive quality updates to any sandbox environments that are running a service update that was [in service](./public-preview-releases.md#targeted-release-schedule-dates-subject-to-change) when the proactive quality updates were created.
+- Exceptions for proactive quality updates will be allowed for customers that are regulated by the US Food and Drug Administration (FDA) only.
-- Exceptions for proactive quality updates will be allowed for customers that are regulated by the US Food and Drug Administration (FDA).
+- Proactive quality updates will never downgrade the environment or automatically upgrade from one service update version to another.
 - Microsoft is determining how proactive quality updates will be managed for regulated environments, and for sovereign and government cloud customers.
-- Notifications that are related to proactive quality updates are posted in the [Microsoft 365 Message Center](https://admin.microsoft.com/AdminPortal/) and on a banner in the customer's Microsoft Dynamics Lifecycle Services project.
+- Notifications that are related to proactive quality updates are posted in the [Microsoft 365 Message Center](https://admin.microsoft.com/AdminPortal/).
 - Five days before a proactive quality update is applied to an environment, customers are notified that the update will occur.
 - Customers can't cancel or postpone proactive quality updates.
 - Proactive quality updates are installed during the region-specific [planned maintenance window](../../dev-itpro/deployment/plannedmaintenance-selfservice.md#windows).